QGEP/docs/_sources/user-guide/editing/editing.rst.txt

  * To change an attribute you first need to select the **vw_qgep_wastewater_structure** layer.
  * Switch to the edit mode or start the **QGEP Wizard** and click on **Start Data Entry**.
- * Then click on the **Identify features** button and choose the element you want to edit by double-clicking.
+ * Then click on the **Identify features** button and click on the element you want to edit.

  .. figure:: images/identify_feature_tool.jpg